The Coronavirus, the Elderly, and the Church

 Feeding Ministries Provide Needed Relief to Middle Tennesseans

 According to the Second Harvest Food Bank of Middle Tennessee, one in eight Middle Tennesseans struggles with hunger on a daily basis.
 Factors contributing to food insecurity include job instability, overwhelming medical bills, inability to drive, and lack of access to programs available to help such as federally supported SNAP and WIC programs.

 Thanks in part to funding from the Golden Cross Foundation, two Middle Tennessee United Methodist churches are reaching out and helping individuals and families in their communities through food ministry programs.

 Recently, when I was consulting with a local church in my role as director of ENCORE Ministry, I was approached by an older woman with a big smile on her face.
 She said that she was looking forward to my visit with leaders of the older adult ministry in her church.
 And then she said, “Now, someone can tell me how to grow old!”

 Martin Methodist College’s Health Initiative Continues to Keep Middle Tennesseans Healthy

 In October 2017, the Jeanette M. Travis School of Nursing at Martin Methodist College (MMC) received a $93,000 grant from the Golden Cross Foundation.
-Money from the grant helped fund a rural health initiative where MMC nursing faculty and nursing students provide health screenings and wellness information in various rural and urban communities in Middle Tennessee.
+The grant helped fund a rural health initiative through which MMC nursing faculty and nursing students provide health screenings and wellness information in various rural and urban communities in Middle Tennessee.